 You can read a summary of this study in this overview article in The Wall Street Journal.

-A recent study used detailed household surveys from South Africa and Malawi to document the prevalence of violent discipline and subsequent changes in school progress among those affected.
-The study found that children who were exposed to psychological and physical violence for discipline were more likely to have dropped out of school upon follow-up (Sherr et al. 2015).11 Other studies have found that violence against children also correlates with poor educational outcomes in the long run.
-In rich countries, for example, studies have found that individuals who are exposed to sexual and physical abuse in childhood are more likely to drop out of college (Boden et al 2007 and Duncan 2000).12
+A recent study used detailed household surveys from South Africa and Malawi to document the prevalence of violent discipline and subsequent changes in school progress among the affected children.
+The study found that children who were exposed to psychological and physical violence for discipline were more likely to have dropped out of school upon follow-up (Sherr et al. 2015).13

 Of course, this comparison is just an illustration, and it is hard to know with certainty whether the observed differences in brain size can be fully attributed to sensory-deprivation neglect.
 However, Perry finds that the average head size among a group of 40 children who had suffered sensory neglect is below the 5th percentile in the distribution – and while some recovery in brain-size was observed after children were removed from the neglectful environment, in most cases the gaps remained significant.

-These findings are relevant to child development because brain malleability is much greater earlier in life, and brain development is sequential and cumulative; which means that brain deterioration can lead to permanent impairments on skill acquisition.15
+These findings are relevant to education because brain malleability is much greater earlier in life, and brain development is sequential and cumulative; which means that brain deterioration can lead to permanent impairments on skill acquisition.18

 Similarly, parenting interventions that promote skills and knowledge among parents have shown positive effects on domestic violence.
-In Liberia, for example, a program that provided training in positive parenting and non-violent behavior reduced violent punishment drastically (Sim et al. 2014).18
+In Liberia, for example, a program that provided training in positive parenting and non-violent behaviour reduced violent punishment drastically (Sim et al. 2014).21

 Most of the available cross-country data on violence against children comes from self-reported incidents and behavior in household surveys.
 This entails two important limitations.
 First, there is a tendency for self-reported violence to be biased.
 This is to be expected, since violence against children is often illegal, and even when it is not, it typically involves some of the most private aspects of everyday family life.
 Secondly, there are often comparability issues, since the survey instruments often change across time and countries.